prometheus/pushgateway/README.md

 delimited binary protocol buffers or in the simple flat text format (both in version 0.0.4, see the
 [data exposition format specification](https://docs.google.com/document/d/1ZjyKiKxZV83VI9ZKAXRGKaUKK2BIWCT7oiGBKDBpjEY/edit?usp=sharing)).
-Discrimination between the two variants is done via the content-type header.
-(In case of an unknown content-type, the text format is tried as a fall-back.)
+Discrimination between the two variants is done via the `Content-Type` header.
+(In case of an unknown value for `Content-Type`, the text format is tried as a fall-back.)

-The response code upon success is always 202 (even if the same grouping key has never been used before, i.e. there is no feedback to the client if the push has replaced a group of metric or created a new one).
+The response code upon success is always 202 (even if the same grouping key has never been used before, i.e. there is no feedback to the client if the push has replaced an existing group of metrics or created a new one).

 _If using the protobuf format, do not send duplicate MetricFamily proto messages (i.e. more than one with the same name) in one push, as